 Field trips are planned at the teacher's discretion.
 The student may be responsible for costs associated with the field trip.
 A permission slip sent home must be signed by the parent/guardian and returned before the student is permitted to attend the field trip.
-Students that do not have a signed permission slip will remain at school on the day of the fieldtrip.
 Students with disciplinary violation(s) or attendance concerns may be prohibited from attending or participating in school field trips.
 Students violating Level III of the Student Discipline Code will not be permitted to attend field trips.

-FIRE DRILLS/EMERGENCY EVACUATION DRILL
+FIRE DRILL/EMERGENCY EVACUATION DRILL

-The state of Pennsylvania mandates monthly fire drills and an annual evacuation drill.
-While fire drills are typically unannounced, parents and students will be notified prior to the annual evacuation drill.
-Students are to follow directions given by their teacher or adult in charge and walk quickly and quietly to the nearest exit.
+Follow directions given by your teacher or adult in charge and walk quickly and quietly to the nearest exit.
 Refer to fire exit procedures.